How to Differentiate Your Product

 - HiPPO influence

 What are you afraid of saying?
-At the heart of poor differentiation strategies is the fear of looking or sounding like an idiot.
+At the heart of many poor differentiation strategies is the fear of looking or sounding like an idiot.
 It’s much easier to point to a competitor and copy what they’re doing since the fact that they’re doing it means you feel safer.
 This deep sense of embarrassment affects staff members at all levels.

 The only way to combat the fear of thinking differently is to create an environment where ideas are exchanged, criticised and praised openly.
 It’s difficult at first but after a while you’ll genuinely stop caring what people think and celebrate good ideas and bad.
-Perhaps you can start with that piece of broccoli.